Continuing education (CE) is informal instruction on a gardening or related topic.

 *more dates to be added!

-American Community Garden Association Conference in Atlanta – September 14th-16th
+American Community Garden Association Conference in Atlanta – September 13th-16th

 This year’s conference is in Atlanta!
-More details will be coming but definitely put those dates on your calendar.
+More details can be found here.